australia/aboriginal-flag-cv-model/README.md

 The way you draw your boxes does change the outcome of the model, for the Aboriginal flag I tended to;

-- Leave a bit of outer space around the shape of flag
+- Leave a bit of outer space around the shape of the flag
 - Choose images at all angles and depths
 - Didn't worry if a limb or object was in front of the flag
-- Chose real flags, paintings of flags, full scale images of the flag
+- Chose real flags, paintings of flags, full-scale images of the flag
 - A mixture of single or multiple instances of the object

 Once you have your images and associated XML files generated, you are ready to start training.

 > If you get too lazy to classify the 40 images in the [repo](https://github.com/australia/aboriginal-flag-cv-model), just copy the files in `images_classified` into `images`.
-I do recommend classifying them manually yourself to see how small nuances might influence the learning model.
+I do recommend classifying them manually your self to see how small nuances might influence the learning model.
 Choosing images of different shapes, colors, angles, sizes, depth and so on will make your model more robust.

 ### Training